Program in Music Theater

 Admission to the Program

-The Program in Music Theater is open to all students who are committed to music theater practice and/or scholarship.
-Students may begin taking courses that count toward certificate requirements in their first year at Princeton and most classes have no prerequisites.
-There is no application—all students are accepted into the Program in Music Theater.
+The music theater program is open to all students who are committed to music theater practice and/or scholarship.
+Students may begin taking courses toward a certificate and fulfilling student show support requirements in their first year at Princeton.
+There is no application to become a certificate student—all students are accepted into the Program in Music Theater, and register for the certificate online.
+Students wishing to propose a realized production for the theater and music theater season are strongly encouraged to take the junior methods seminar during their junior year.

 Program of Study and Requirements